Travis

 The workaround for this issue is to manually re-sync the user account with GitHub.
 This will generate a fresh token for the user account that has not reached any GitHub API limits.

-There are two options listed below to initiate a sync between your Travis CI Enterprise instance and GitHub instance.
+Two options are listed below to initiate a sync between your Travis CI Enterprise instance and GitHub instance.

 Sync account from Travis CI web interface #